Oklahoma Sales Tax

 - Filing Your Return – Oklahoma State sales tax returns are filed either online via the Oklahoma TAP system or by mail with form STS-20002.
 If you have a tax liability of more than $2500 per month, however, online filing is required.

 When you apply for your sales tax application, you will be assigned a payment frequency based on the total sales tax collected.
 This number will be updated on a routine basis if your liability changes.
+The following shows the breakdown of your likely assigned frequency based on the sales tax liability amount (how much sales tax you owe) per month.
+By default, most businesses are assigned a monthly filing frequency.

 Monthly: Monthly filing deadlines are: